Virtual Payments: A Practical Guide for People Who Actually Use Them

 Latin America

-• Plan for Cross-Border Payments: If conducting international transactions, consider exchange rates, transfer speeds, and platform availability in different regions.
+- Plan for Cross-Border Payments: If you do international business, think about exchange rates, transfer speeds, and whether your platform works in the countries you’re dealing with.